Luffytaro22/Capstone-Japan/readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would give credits to the following:
+I would like to give credits to the following:
 * **Microverse** for this readme template.
 * <a href="https://www.behance.net/adagio07" target="_blank" rel="noopener">Cindy Shin in Behance</a> for this web layout.
 * <a href="https://www.freepik.es/foto-gratis/vista-lateral-roll-salsa-soja-palillos-mano_7727088.htm#query=cocina%20japonesa&position=0&from_view=search&track=ais" target="_blank" rel="noopener">8photo in Freepik</a> for the gastronomy image.